Sanchi (Panax Notoginseng)

 Panax Notoginseng powder can be eaten raw or cooked in many different ways.
 For example, some take the powder singly, or take it with yellow rice-wine or water.
 The typical dosage of Panax Notoginseng is between 3 and 10 grams of sliced, dried root, ground into powder.

-Panax Notoginseng powder can also be used externally.
-For example, it can be sprinkled on broken skin to heal it quickly.
+Panax Notoginseng powder can also be used externally, such as sprinkle on broken skin to heal it quickly.

 Cautions and Side Effects of Panax Notoginseng